 This Comprehensive Plan is implemented over time through a variety of tools and measures.
-The plan specifically informs the development and revision of many implementation tools, including Salem's development code (SRC Title X - Unified Development Code), zoning map, annexation of land, urban renewal plans, urban growth management program, Capital Improvement Plan, and other City plans and programs.
+The plan specifically informs the development and revision of many implementation tools, including Salem's zoning code (SRC Title X - Unified Development Code), zoning map, annexation, urban renewal plans, urban growth management program, capital improvement program (CIP), and other City plans and programs.

-These tools therefore play a critical role in advancing the goals and policies of the Comprehensive Plan and help to ensure that short-term decisions align with the community's long-term vision.
+These tools therefore play a critical role in advancing the goals and policies of the

+Comprehensive Plan and help to ensure that short-term decisions align with the community's long-term vision.
 Some of the implementing tools are as follows:

-- 1. Development Code: The Unified Development Code (UDC) implements the Comprehensive Plan as a regulatory tool.
-It specifically regulates the use of land by classifying different uses compatible with one another into zones, which are applied to the land (see "Zoning Map" below).
+- 1. Zoning code: The zoning code, or Unified Development Code (UDC), implements the Comprehensive Plan as a regulatory tool.
+It specifically regulates the use of land by classifying different uses compatible with one another into zones, which are applied to the land (see "Zoning Map" description below).
 The UDC also establishes development and design standards that regulate the shape and form of development.
-In addition, the UDC includes land division, site plan review, design review, and other land use procedures as well as standards for public infrastructure and requirements to preserve natural and historic resources. - 2.
-Zoning Map: The zoning map implements the Comprehensive Plan Map.
-It is more detailed than the Comprehensive Plan Map and applies specific zones and overlay zones to the land.
-The uses allowed or prohibited in each zone are outlined in the UDC. - 3.
+In addition, the UDC includes land division, site plan review, design review, and other land use procedures. - 2.
+Zoning map: The zoning map implements the Comprehensive Plan Map, which is described in Chapter 3 of this Comprehensive Plan.
+The zoning map is more detailed than the Comprehensive Plan Map and applies specific zones and overlay zones to the land.
+The uses allowed or prohibited in each zone are outlined in the zoning code or UDC. - 3.
 Annexations: Annexation is the process by which territory within the Salem urban area is added to the City of Salem.
 Annexation provides the basis for extending urban services and facilities to accommodate urban development. - 4.
-Capital Improvement Plan: The Capital Improvement Plan (CIP) identifies major projects requiring the use of public funds beyond routine annual operating expenses.
-Projects can include new or improved parks, water and sewer infrastructure, City buildings, streets, and other facilities and utilities.
-The projects are scheduled out over five years based on priorities that reflect the need for the improvements and expected financial capabilities. - 5.
-Urban Growth Management Program: The urban growth management program determines the extent and location of public facility extensions from the City and the obligation of benefitted development to pay for the extensions.
-It aims to strategically guide growth and development to where public facilities and services are available. - 6.
-Urban Renewal: Urban renewal is a financial tool that funds projects and activities in specific areas of a city

-- urban renewal areas - by reinvesting the increase in the area's property taxes.
+Capital Improvements Program: A Capital Improvements Program (CIP) provides the link between the planning effort and the operational budget.
+Capital improvement programming is the scheduling of selected physical plans and facilities over a specified time period.
+The improvements are scheduled on priorities that reflect the need for the improvements and expected financial capabilities. - 5.
+Urban Growth Management Program: The program determines the extent and location of public facility extensions from the City of Salem and the obligation of benefitted development to pay for the extensions. - 6.
+Urban renewal: Urban renewal is a financial tool that funds projects and activities in specific areas of a city urban renewal areas by reinvesting the increase in the area's property taxes.
 The purpose of urban renewal is to make public investments in designated areas to remove blight, improve property values, and leverage private investment.